 I’ll stay in awe of the beauty of the little things in life, and open wide to possibility.

-Though I love the quote about taking the leap… and growing wings on the way down, by Kurt Vonnegut.
-I struggle with this one.
-It’s clear that we need to leap often, and keep things interesting, in reality it’s not all that easy.
+I love the quote about taking the leap… and growing wings on the way down, by Kurt Vonnegut.
+We need to leap often, and keep things interesting.

-In our busyness, how many will actually do this exercise?
+Of the those who will read this post in the next few days, how many will actually try the exercise?
 It’s up to you..
 Nobody can do it for you.
 But I plead with you, I challenge you.
 Get three pieces of paper and invest some time in You.

-Do it for yourself, the people who count on you, and for all the other being that cross paths with.
+Do it for the people who count on you, and all beings that cross your path.